SereneApi/SereneApi/src/SereneApi.Extensions.Mocking/README.md

 ﻿# Overview
-The Mocking package enables mocking with SereneApi, allowing easier development and testing without ever hitting a real API.
+The Mocking package enables mocking, allowing easier development and testing without ever interacting with a real API.

 This is achieved by adding mock responses to the specified API.
-You're able to return - Status's, Messages and Content.
-You can also filter responses for certain requests, this allows specific responses to be returned depending on the request received.
-You can filter by, Method, URL and Content.
-It is also possible to add artificial latency to responses.
+It is possible to return - Status's, Messages and Content.
+You can also filter requests allowing specific responses to be returned depending on the request received.
+Filtering can be done for Method's, URL's and Content.
+It is also possible to add artificial latency.

 ## Getting Started
 Add the latest version of the NuGet package to your project.